 The Buxton is a quirky hotel situated above an East End pub on London’s famous Brick Lane.
 They have a small number of rooms that are compact, but cleverly curated to fit everything you need in an efficient yet stylish way.
 The atmosphere is effortlessly cool and the hotel is perfect for anyone who wants to stay in the thick of East London’s food, fashion and culture and for anyone who wants somewhere a bit unique stay.
-The Buxton also has a sister pub and hotel called The Culpeper which is currently closed due to COVID 19 but will be opening as soon as possible.
+The Buxton also has a sister pub and hotel called The Culpeper .

 CHECK IN & TRANSPORT

 To check-in to the hotel arrive at the pub below the hotel.
 If you aren’t greeted at the door, ask a member of staff behind the bar who will be able to help you.
-Everything will be explained clearly about the facilities and COVID rules before heading up to your room.
+Everything will be explained clearly about the facilities, COVID rules and you’ll be given your keys before heading up to your room.

 The nearest tube stations to/from The Buxton are Liverpool Street and Aldgate East which serve various different tube lines.
 East London is very well connected on bus routes with multiple buses stopping in the area every couple of minutes.
 For transport help, I recommend you download CityMapper for excellent, free guidance.